SciML/ModelingToolkit.jl/docs/src/tutorials/parameter_identifiability.md

 # Parameter Identifiability in ODE Models

-Using ordinary differential equations for modeling real-world processes is commonplace and the problem of parameter identifiability is one of the key design challenges.
-A parameter is said to be _identifiable_ if one can recover its value from experimental data. _Structurally_ identifiabiliy is a property that answers this question without needing to perform the actual measurement.
+Ordinary differential equations are commonly used for modeling real-world processes.
+The problem of parameter identifiability is one of the key design challenges for mathematical models.
+A parameter is said to be _identifiable_ if one can recover its value from experimental data. _Structural_ identifiabiliy is a theoretical property of a model that answers this question.
 In this tutorial, we will show how to use `StructuralIdentifiability.jl` with `ModelingToolkit.jl` to assess identifiability of parameters in ODE models.
 The theory behind `StructuralIdentifiability.jl` is presented in paper [^4].

-We will start with determining **local identifiability**, where a parameter is known up to _finitely many values_, and then proceed to determining **global identifiability** properties, that is, which parameters can be identified _uniquely_.
+We will start by illutrating **local identifiability** in which a parameter is known up to _finitely many values_, and then proceed to determining **global identifiability**, that is, which parameters can be identified _uniquely_.

 To install `StructuralIdentifiability.jl`, simply run
 ```julia